-Yikes!
-Malt loaf you say Rebecca, yes Gluten Free Malt Loaf the trick is that it’s not actually traditional malt made from barley, this is my own malt replacement.
+Presenting the first Coeliac safe Gluten Free Malt Loaf Recipe originally developed in 2015, then updated in 2019 to have a dairy and egg free option too.
+That’s right campers I said MALT loaf, but not the BARLEY kind, the trick is that it’s not actually traditional malt made from barley, this is my own malt paste replacement.

 How to make a gluten free malt paste

-To make the ‘Malt’ paste I knew I had to capture all the malty rich flavour without the barley content. it took me a long time to get the right flavour and a consistency that can be used in several different recipes.
+To make the ‘Malt’ paste I knew I had to capture all the malty rich flavour without any of the the barley content.
+It took me a long time to get the right flavour and a consistency that can be used in several different recipes.

 - 120 g snacking prunes